CBD 101: Everything to know about cannabidiol

-Cannabidiol, abbreviated “CBD,” is one of the unique compounds synthesized by the cannabis plant.
-Cannabis produces several cannabinoids, the most common of which is the psychoactive THC (tetrahydrocannabinol).
-Cannabinoids interact with the users “Endogenous Cannabinoid System” (ECS).
+The cannabis plant produces more than a hundred chemical compounds called cannabinoids of which THC (tetrahydrocannabinol) and CBD (cannabidiol) are the most famous ones.
+Cannabinoids interact with the human Endocannabinoid System (ECS) producing diverse physiological effects.
 Believe it or not, the human body internally produces the same cannabinoids found in the cannabis plant, and these “endocannabinoids” have been observed to regulate a wide array of physiological processes, including appetite, sleep, and mood.
 Using cannabis is simply a way of supplementing the cannabinoids that already exist in the body.
-CBD is gaining wide popularity because it’s a non-intoxicating cannabinoid, which means it won’t make you high or impaired, but it still influences the cannabinoid system in a way that many people report is helpful.
+While THC may be the most famous cannabinoid due to its psychoactive effects (it makes you feel high), CBD is gaining wide popularity because it’s a non-intoxicating cannabinoid, which means it won’t make you feel high or impaired, but it still influences the cannabinoid system in a way that many people report is helpful.

 Cannabis science is still in its infancy, and more research is needed before CBD, or any cannabinoid can be claimed to cure or treat any condition.
 However, of the research conducted thus far, CBD appears to pose some advantages especially regarding bodily “homeostasis,” which, in biological terms, “is the state of steady internal physical and chemical conditions maintained by living systems.”
 In summation, people are finding CBD useful for conditions like insomnia, appetite loss, anxiety, depression, and more.
-The most popular theory for why CBD seems to help with such a wide array of conditions is because it acts directly on the endogenous cannabinoid system to neutralize irregularities pertaining to the functioning of the ECS (which, as mentioned earlier, is known to regulate sleep, mood, appetite, pain response, and more).
+The most popular theory for why CBD seems to help with such a wide array of conditions is because it acts directly on the Endocannabinoid System to neutralize irregularities pertaining to its functioning (which, as mentioned earlier, is known to regulate sleep, mood, appetite, pain response, and more).
 In essence, CBD seems to promote “normal” functioning of the body.